 A previously declined proposal may be resubmitted, but only after it has undergone substantial revision.
-MERC offers consultation sessions for declined pre-proposals and provides detailed review packages for declined full proposals.
+The MERC Program offers consultation sessions for declined proposals.
 Applicants planning to re-submit a previously declined concept should use this information and the guidelines herein to submit a substantially revised proposal.
-MERC will treat this proposal as a new submission.
+The MERC Program will treat this proposal as a new submission.
 Resubmitted proposals that have not been substantially revised may be declined without review.
 Applicants with questions about resubmitting previously declined proposals are encouraged to contact merc@usaid.gov.